-From the 2nd to the 6th of April, Kaber Helm had the privilege of hosting Owen Halshaw, 16, as part of Fife Councils work-based placements to help develop Fifes young workforce.
+Fife Councils work-based placements to help develop Fife's young workforce.
 As usual, we jumped at the opportunity!

-Fife council had listed particular units we needed to complete during the course of his placement (1 week in April, July & October), as well as documenting the use & application of his knowledge.
-Some of the things we needed to cover included researching & defining customer requirements, event driven programming and data modelling.
-Our biggest challenge was how to make these seemingly manila activities more interesting, as we wanted to ensure he were engaged and would want to continue doing it!
+Fife Council had listed particular units we needed to complete during the course of his placement (1 week in April, July & October), as well as documenting the use & application of his knowledge.
+Some of the things we needed to cover included researching & defining customer requirements, event-driven programming and data modelling.
+Our biggest challenge was how to make these seemingly manila activities more interesting, as we wanted to ensure he was engaged and would want to continue doing it!

 Monday - Thursday: 9am - 5pm

 Saturday - Sunday: Closed

 Kaber Helm Ltd. 2019